 During some penetration tests, the HTTP TRACE method is identified as a vulnerability running on the provisioning connector machine.
 How can this be addressed?

 This is a non-issue.

-Customers have asked if there's a need to disable the HTTP TRACE method that's running on the provisioning connector server machine.
-This machine is supposed to be inside the network and not exposed to the DMZ or the internet and therefore leaving the HTTP TRACE method active should not be considered a security vulnerability.
+The pen (penetration) tests reported are false positives (further details are provided below), however even if they were not reporting falsly the CA Identity Manager (Symantec IGA) Provisiong Server machine is supposed to be located inside the secure network and not exposed to the DMZ or the internet and therefore leaving the HTTP TRACE method active would not be considered a security vulnerability.

-Within the context of an enterprise deployment perspective, the use of the HTTP capabilities of the CA IAM Connector Server are not utilized by an enterprise deployment.
-It only pertains for data center to data center traffic that gets routed from one CA IAM Connector Serve to another.
+Within the context of an enterprise deployment perspective, the use of the HTTP capabilities of the CA IM Connector Server is not utilized by an enterprise deployment.
+It only relates to data center to data center traffic that is routed from one CA IAM Connector Server to another.